-Versatile San Francisco architect Willis Polk was commissioned to design a pavilion reminiscent of the style of buildings at Versailles.
+In 1895, versatile San Francisco architect Willis Polk was commissioned by Baldwin to design for the estate, known as Beaulieu, a pavilion reminiscent of the style of buildings at Versailles near Paris, France.
 The result was an elegant country estate nestled among sprawling oak trees and acres of vineyards.
-The neoclassic design of the house includes Ionic columns and arched windows.
+The neoclassic design of the house included Ionic columns and arched windows.
 Conceived in the style of Louis XVI, the ornately paneled dining room was furnished in white and gold.
-The spacious salon was an acclaimed trend-setter with its crystal chandelier, sconces, and fireplace.
+The spacious salon was an acclaimed trendsetter with its crystal chandelier, sconces, and fireplace.
 Floor-to- ceiling bookshelves and an oval skylight are still features of the library.
 The grounds featured a formal sunken garden, pathways edged with balustrades, and a reflecting pool.
 A 1902 issue of House and Garden magazine contains photographic illustrations of the pavilion and gardens.

-Le Petit Trianon was created for family use and entertaining.
-In a farm house located behind the Trianon, cooking and domestic chores took place.
-Ranch hands and guests stayed in the two cottages that still stand north of the building.
+The pavilion was created for family use and entertaining.
+In a farmhouse located behind the pavilion, cooking and domestic chores took place.
+Ranch hands and guests stayed in the two original cottages that stood north of the pavilion (there is one replica cottage remaining –East Cottage).
 The Baldwins dazzled the locals with impressive parties, electricity, and the area’s first automobile.